nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 A Flink compute pool in Confluent Cloud for Apache Flink represents a set of compute resources bound to a region that is used to run your SQL statements.
 The resources provided by a compute pool are shared between all statements that use it.
 The capacity of a compute pool is measured in CFUs.
 To create an Flink compute pool, you can follow the steps below:
 1. In the left-hand menu, select "Flink".
+2. Click the "Compute pools" tab.
-2. Click the "Add compute pool" button on the right side of the page.
+3. Click the "Add compute pool" button on the right side of the page.
-3. Choose your preferred cloud provider.
-For this workshop, we'll use "Azure", and for the region, we'll choose Jakarta.
+4. Choose your preferred cloud provider.
+For this workshop, we'll use "AWS", and for the region, we'll choose Jakarta.
 Please note that the Flink compute pool must match the Kafka cluster's region.
-4. Enter a name for your compute pool.
+5. Enter a name for your compute pool.
 For this workshop, we’ll use "fraud_detection_flink_compute_pool".
-5. Set the "Max size" value to 10 CFU.
+6. Set the "Max size" value to 10 CFU.
-6. Click the "Create" button to create your compute pool.
+7. Click the "Create" button to create your compute pool.

 ## Section 6 - Prepare a Flink Workspace
 Once the Flink compute pool has been provisioned, you can setup a Flink SQL workspace where you will be writing your Flink queries.
 Follow the steps below to get started: